home-assistant-tutorials/05.toggle-card-with-shadow-dom/README.md

 ### Dropping BEM methodology

 The CSS is encapsulated now.
-We can drop the prefix/block and stay with *elements* and *modifiers*.
+We can drop the *block* aka *prefix* and stay with *elements* and *modifiers*.
 Exploiting recent CSS advancements we can drop composed class names at all.

 In CSS the BEM class `.tcws-error-hidden` becomes `.error.hidden`.
 I still recommend to use the combination of element and modifier `.error.hidden` over the naked modifier `.hidden`.
 Even the latter becomes less error prone as the shadow dom is rather small.

 ```js
     .error { text-color: red; }